 Dr Daniel Bonanno is a Senior Lecturer (Teaching and Research) in the Discipline of Podiatry at La Trobe University and has more than 15 years of clinical, teaching and research experience.
 He completed his Bachelor of Podiatry, Post Graduate Diploma of Research Methodology, and Doctor of Philosophy at La Trobe University in 2000, 2010, and 2019, respectively.
 Daniel's PhD investigated the use of foot orthoses for the prevention of injury in military personnel.
 He was awarded the Nancy Millis Medal for completing a thesis of exceptionally high quality in 2019.
 Daniel's teaching and research is focused on the biomechanical effects and clinical effectiveness of foot orthoses and footwear, walking and running biomechanics, and the prevention and management of lower limb injuries.
-Daniel is an Associate Editor of the free-access Journal of Foot and Ankle Research and an Executive Board member and Victorian Director for Sports and Exercise Podiatry Australia.
+Daniel is an Associate Editor of the free-access Journal of Foot and Ankle Research and the Victorian Director for Sports and Exercise Podiatry Australia.